supercrytoking/discord-bot-boilerplate/README.md

 - [x] Fully customizable, host on your own server!
 - [x] Quick deployment: Get the bot online in > 1 minute.
 - [x] Extremely lightweight, less than 1MB.
+- [x] Fully commented: Easy for a new developer to understand and navigate.
 - [x] Powerful command handler.
 - [x] Example commands to expand from.
 - [x] Built in `!commands` and `!help` commands.